Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 An MPD update removing content MAY remove any [=segment references=] to [=media segments=] that start after `EarliestRemovalPoint` at the time the update is published but SHALL NOT remove any other [=segment references=].

-An MPD update removing content SHALL NOT leave `EarliestRemovalPoint` outside the time span of all [=periods=] unless this point is beyond the end of a fixed-duration MPD.

 The following mechanisms exist removing content:

 * The last [=period=] MAY change from unlimited duration to fixed duration.